-Phase 2 Site Investigation and Detailed Risk Assessment
+2. Field Investigation and Risk Assessment

-Phase 2 involves an intrusive investigation to determine the nature and extent of contamination.
-A suitable sampling and analytical strategy should be undertaken to address the potential risks identified in the Phase 1 desk study.
+The Field investigation is undertaken to determine the presence or absence of contamination and where found, the nature and extent.
+A suitable sampling and analytical strategy should be undertaken to address the potential risks identified in the Preliminary Risk Assessment.
 Data needs to be collected from the right locations and at the right time using the appropriate collections methods in order to estimate and evaluate the risks.
-The factual information should then be collated and interpreted with reference to the CSM developed at the desk study stage.
-This is an iterative process and it is expected that the CSM and potential pollutant linkages will be revised as a result of the site investigation as part of the risk assessment process.
+The factual information should then be collated and interpreted with reference to the Conceptual Site Model (CSM).
+This is an iterative process and it is expected that the CSM and potential pollutant linkages will be revised as a result of the field investigation as part of the risk assessment process.
 This risk assessment is split into 2 tiers: